odinuv/web/articles/database-tech/index.md

 That means the foreign key **constraint** kicked in and protected your database from breaking its integrity.
 So although this is an error, it is a good thing.
 You cannot have contacts which do not belong to any person.
 In this case it probably makes sense to delete the contacts as well.
-The solution to this is to set the foreign key constraint to **cascade**:
+The solution to this is to set the foreign key constraint to the **cascade**:

 {% highlight sql %}
 ALTER TABLE ONLY person_meeting